 - Spoon it directly into your mouth.

-- Drop a spoonful into a simple cocktail like a vodka and club soda or a gin and tonic.
+- Drop a spoonful into a simple cocktail like my cranberry gin fizz.

 - 1 (12 ounce) bag fresh cranberries